TX to Ae

 (R + Rp)² + (X + Xp

-This equation, while possesing a certain symmetry, offers a version of what is happening which is extremely difficult to visualise; and even hardened mathematicians like to think in pictures.
-There is a better way of looking at the problem however, which involves re-defining it in terms of the reciprocal of impedance, i.e., 1/Z, this quantity being known as admittance.
-This alernative approach (which is the basis of the Smith chart) does not particularly simplify the expressions we need to use when writing computer programs or performing spreadsheet analyses, but it scores on two major points: it allows us to view the parallel impedance problem as a simple matter of addition, and it allows a straightforward graphical way of visualising the effect of placing a resistance or a reactance in parallel with an impedance.
+This equation, while possessing a certain symmetry, offers a version of what is happening that is extremely difficult to visualise; and even hardened mathematicians like to think in pictures.
+There is a better way of looking at the problem, which involves re-defining it in terms of the reciprocal of impedance, i.e., 1/Z, this quantity being known as admittance.
+This alternative approach (which is the basis of the Smith chart) does not particularly simplify the expressions we need to use when writing computer programs or performing spreadsheet analyses, but it scores on two major points: it allows us to view the parallel impedance problem as a simple matter of addition, and it allows a straightforward graphical way of visualising the effect of placing a resistance or a reactance in parallel with an impedance.

-The subject of admittance was introduced in section 1-36.
+The subject of admittance was introduced in [AC Theory, section 44].
 There we defined admittance as Y=1/Z, where, as usual, Z=R+jX.
 From this we obtained the relationship:

 Y = (R - jX) / (R² + X²)